 Doldrums, In the Doldrums

 Even Keel, Keeled Over

 Today this means something of high quality or value, the term originated with ship building.
 The largest warships that had at least 100 guns, could carry a crew of over 800 and weighed at least 2,500 tons were classified as first rate vessels.

 While we consider “second rate” to mean something inferior or poor quality today, it also kept with these ranking system and simply referred to a smaller class of ship that had 80 to 90 cannons, a crew of 700 to 750 and weighed up to 2,200 tons.

 Flake, Flake Out

 Flotsam and Jetsam

 Hand Over Fist

-Hard is another often used nautical term.
-To put the helm hard over is to put it as far as it will go in that direction.
 Hard and fast describes a vessel firmly aground and unable to make progress and has come ashore to mean rigid.
 ‘Hard up in a clinch and no knife to cut the seizing’, the term from which hard up derives, was a sailor’s way of saying he had been overtaken by misfortune and saw no way of getting clear of it.
 Shore-side, the term means in need.

 Knowing the Ropes